rust-random/book/src/guide-seeding.md

 ```

 Note that a number with 64-bits or less **cannot be secure**, so this should
-not be used for applications such as gambling games.
+not be used for applications such as cryptography or gambling games.

 ### A string, or any hashable data